 This video provides tips for searching CINAHL, Google Scholar, and LibrarySearch.
 All of the tips shared for CINAHL will also work in Medline and PsycINFO (e.g. advanced search, asterisk *, quotation marks for phrase searching).
 Medline does not include a limit for peer reviewed articles - however, most of the results fall into that category (watch out for editorials and other non-scholarly material found in journals).
 For tips on searching PubMed, check out the PubMed - Find Articles on Topic tutorial.

-Search Tool | What does it cover? | When to Use It |
+Search Tool | What it Covers | When to Use |

-Scholarly (peer reviewed) journal articles Trade magazines (e.g. Canadian Nurse, Alberta RN) |
+Scholarly (peer-reviewed) journal articles Trade magazines (e.g., Canadian Nurse, Alberta RN) |

 |